Skip to content

 Delays in Motor Skills

-Mayo Clinic describes how children with CP may take longer to develop their motor skills.
+Children with CP may take longer to develop motor skills.
 A child with CP may not learn how to sit upright or crawl as soon as other children without CP.

 Seizures

-An estimated 15-55% of children and adults with CP also have comorbid epilepsy.
-This associated condition can cause seizures.
+An estimated 15–55% of children and adults with CP have comorbid epilepsy.

 Mental Health Conditions

-Patients with CP are more likely than the general population to have co-occurring mental health conditions.
-Some of these conditions may include anxiety disorders, mood affective disorders, personality disorders, schizophrenic disorders or drug-related disorders.
+Patients with CP are more likely than the general population to have co-occurring mental health conditions, including anxiety or mood disorders.

 Bottom view of white adaptive sneakers